enanomapper/nano-lazar-paper/nano-lazar.md

 researcher to use arbitrary algorithms for similarity searches and local QSAR modelling.
 Within this study we are using and comparing the following algorithms:

+### Nanoparticle descriptors

+  In order to find similar nanoparticles and to create local QSAR models it is necessary to characterize nanoparticles by descriptors.
+In this study we are using three types of descriptors:

+  - Calculated molecular fingerprints for core and coating compounds (MOLPRINT 2D fingerprints [@Bender04], *MP2D*)
+  - Measured nanoparticle properties from the eNanoMapper database (*P-CHEM*)
+  - Protein interaction data from the eNanoMapper database (*Proteomics*)

 ### Feature selection

+  Calculated MP2D fingerprints are used without feature selection, as preliminary experiments have shown, that feature selection deteriorates the overall performance of read-across models (which is in agreement with our observations on small molecules).

-  Nanoparticle properties in the eNanoMapper database have not been measured with read across and QSAR modelling in mind.
+  Nanoparticle properties in the eNanoMapper database have not been measured for the purpose of read across and QSAR modelling.
 For this reason the database contains a lot of features that are irrelevant for toxicity.
-Using all available features for similarity calculations leads neighbor sets that are unsuitable for local QSAR models, because large numbers of irrelevant features override the impact of relevant features.
+In preliminary experiments we have observed that using all available features for similarity calculations leads to neighbor sets that are unsuitable for local QSAR models, because large numbers of irrelevant features override the impact of features that are indeed relevant for toxicity.

-  TODO: example, results section?

-  For this reason we return to the lazar concept of *activity specific similarities* [@Maunz2013], by selecting features that correlate with a particular toxicity endpoint (Pearson correlation p-value < 0.05), which leads to a set of *relevant features*.
+  For this reason we use the lazar concept of *activity specific similarities* [@Maunz2013], by selecting only those features that correlate with a particular toxicity endpoint (Pearson correlation p-value < 0.05), which leads to a set of *relevant features*.
+This reduced feature set is used for similarity calculations and local QSAR models.
-  This procedure is repeated separately for each crossvalidation fold, to avoid overfitted models [@????].
+  For crossvalidation experiments feature selection is repeated separately for each crossvalidation fold, to avoid overfitted models [@????].

 ### Neighbor identification

+  For binary features (MP2D fingerprints) we are using the union of core and coating fingerprints to calculate the Tanimoto/Jaccard index and a similarity threshold of $sim > 0.1$.
-Similarity calculations are based on the reduced set of relevant features that correlate well with the toxic effect.

-The chemical similarity between two nanoparticles is defined as the *weighted cosine similarity* of their scaled and centered relevant feature vectors, where the contribution of each feature is weighted by its Pearson correlation coefficient.
+  For quantitative features (P-CHEM, Proteomics) we use the reduced set of relevant features to calculate the *weighted cosine similarity* of their scaled and centered relevant feature vectors, where the contribution of each feature is weighted by its Pearson correlation coefficient with the toxicity endpoint.
 A similarity threshold of $sim > 0.5$ is used for the identification of neighbors for local QSAR models.

-Nanoparticles that are identical to the query particle are eliminated from the neighbors to obtain unbiased predictions in the presence of duplicates.
+  In both cases nanoparticles that are identical to the query particle are eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.

 ### Local QSAR models and predictions

-Only similar nanoparticles (*neighbors*) above the threshold are used for local QSAR models.
+  For read-across predictions local QSAR models for a query nanoparticle are build with similar nanoparticles (*neighbors*).

   In this investigation we are comparing three local regression algorithms:

   - weighted local average (WA)
   - weighted partial least squares regression (PLS)
   - weighted random forests (RF)

   In all cases neighbor contributions are weighted by their similarity.
   The weighted local average algorithm serves as a simple and fast benchmark algorithm, whereas partial least squares and random forests are known to work well for a variety of QSAR problems.
   Partial least squares and random forest models use the `caret` R package [@Kuhn08].
 Models are trained with the default `caret` settings, optimizing the number of PLS components or number of variables available for splitting at each RF tree node by bootstrap resampling.

   Finally the local model is applied to predict the activity of the query nanoparticle.
 The RMSE of bootstrapped model predictions is used to construct 95\% prediction intervals at 1.96*RMSE.
+  Prediction intervals are not available for the weighted average algorithm, as it does not use internal validation,

   If PLS/RF modelling or prediction fails, the program resorts to using the weighted average method.

 ### Applicability domain

   The applicability domain of lazar models is determined by the diversity of the training data.
 If no similar compounds are found in the training data (either because there are no similar nanoparticles or because similarities cannot be determined du to the lack of mesured properties) no predictions will be generated.
-Warnings are also issued, if local QSAR model building or model predictions fail.
+Warnings are also issued, if local QSAR model building or model predictions fail and the program has to resort to the weighted average algorithm.

-The variability of local model predictions is reflected in the prediction interval.
+  The accuracy of local model predictions is indicated by the 95\% prediction interval.

 ### Validation

-  For validation purposes we use the results from 3 repeated 10-fold crossvalidations with independent training/test set splits.
+  For validation purposes we use results from 3 repeated 10-fold crossvalidations with independent training/test set splits.
 Feature selection is performed separately for each training dataset to avoid overfitting.
 For the same reason we do not use a fixed random seed for training/test set splits.
 This leads to slightly different results for each repeated crossvalidation run, but it allows to estimate the variability of validation results due to random training/test splits.

+  In order to identify significant differences between validation results, outcomes (RMSE, $r^2$, correct 95\% prediction interval) are compared by ANOVA analysis, followed by Tukey multiple comparisons of means.

 Results
 =======